-The office serves more than 17,000 students each year, accounting for more than 10 percent of the total population of our entire district.
+The office serves more than 19,000 students each year, accounting for more than 14 percent of the total population of our entire district.
 A goal of this office is to ensure students receive a quality education during these transitional times.

 Students in Foster Care

-Of the estimated 8,500 people experiencing homelessness each day in San Diego, at least 25 percent are children.Our district serves an estimated 5,000 students experiencing homelessness each year, grades preschool to high school.
-We offer services that include resources to assist students and families in navigating the educational system so they continue to receive a quality education during this transitional time
+Our district served 5,588 preschool through high school students experiencing homelessness during the 2013-14 school year.
+We offer services that include resources to assist students and families in navigating the educational system so they continue to receive a quality education during this transitional time.

 |San Diego Unified School District has more